aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfpagemode/_index.md

 ---
 title: PdfPageMode
+linktitle: PdfPageMode
 second_title: Aspose.Words for Java API Reference
-description: Specifies how the PDF document should be displayed when opened in the PDF reader.
+description: Specifies how the PDF document should be displayed when opened in the PDF reader in Java.
 type: docs
-weight: 463
+weight: 465
 url: /java/com.aspose.words/pdfpagemode/
 ---